multimediaFor/EITLNet/README.md

             00002_gt.png
             00003_gt.png
 ```
-### Training Dataset
 Please download the training dataset from [Kaggle Link](https://www.kaggle.com/datasets/sphiaguo/eitlnet-train-datasets) or [Baiduyun Link](https://pan.baidu.com/s/15exiPJ7eux1HnK4DNIJYSg)(password:EITL).
-The Segmentation0255 folder contains ground truth values of only 0 and 255, while the Segmentation01 folder contains values of only 0 and 1.
+The SegmentationClass0255 folder contains ground truth values of only 0 and 255, while the SegmentationClass01 folder contains values of only 0 and 1.
 In this paper, the latter folder was used for training.
-The Segmentation01 folder was generated from the former using the `to01.py` script.
+The SegmentationClass01 folder was generated from the former using the `to01.py` script.

 ### Trained Models
 Please download the weight from [Google Drive Link](https://drive.google.com/drive/my-drive?hl=zh-cn) or [Baiduyun Link](https://pan.baidu.com/s/1ltB8YJO2szg6aXI-IpSOqg)(password:EITL) and place it in the `weights/` directory.